 Call for Proposals

-The Religions, Medicines, and Healing Unit welcomes paper and/or panel proposals that explore specific intersections of religious and healing traditions and practices.
-Proposals should address the socio-political context of the topic, as well as theoretical and analytical framework(s), such as how this analysis helps us to understand religions, medicine, and healing in new ways.
-For 2020, we are particularly interested in the following themes:
+The Religions, Medicines, and Healing Unit welcomes paper and/or panel proposals that explore specific intersections of religious and other healing traditions and practices.
+Proposals should address the social context of the topic, as well as theoretical and analytical frameworks, such as how this analysis helps us to understand religions, medicine, and healing in new ways.
+For 2021, we welcome any proposal that addresses our goals, and we have a particular interest in the following themes: